JavierTovar19/Uart-_FPGA/Chapter-1:-¡Hello-world!-Setbit.md

 ## setbit.v: Hardware description.

-In order to synthesize this circuit into the FPGA, we have to describe it first, using a hardware description language (HDL).
+In order to synthesize this circuit into an FPGA, we have to describe it first, using a hardware description language (HDL).
 In this tutorial we use Verilog, given that we have all the free tools for its simulation/synthesis.

-Verilog is a language used for describing hardware..  but beware!
+Verilog is a language used for describing hardware...  but beware!
 IT IS NOT A PROGRAMMING LANGUAGE!
 It's a description language!
 It allows us to describe the connections and the elements of a digital system.

 The Verilog code for this "hello world" circuit implementation can be found in the [setbit.v](https://github.com/Obijuan/open-fpga-verilog-tutorial/blob/master/tutorial/T01-setbit/setbit.v) file.
 It looks like this: